Running at the ring: Mary, Queen of Scots

+James VI

-In October 1579 James VI of Scotland took up residence at Holyroodhouse.
+In October 1579, James VI of Scotland took up residence at Holyroodhouse.
 Sand was brought to lay out a course for running at the ring, under the direction of William MacDowall who had supervised works in the palace garden for three decades.
 The rings were suspended from a "potence".
 The lances used may have been hollow and lighter than those used for combat.

 Elizabeth Stewart married James Stewart, 2nd Earl of Moray in January 1581.
-The wedding was celebrated in Fife with a tournament of "running at the ring" and James VI took part.
-Two day after the party came to Leith, where a water pageant culminated with an assault on a pasteboard Papal Castel Sant'Angelo, built on boats on the water of Leith.
-White satin and taffeta oufits, "play claithis", were bought for James VI, his master stabler, and a page.
+The wedding was celebrated in Fife with a tournament of "running at the ring" and James VI took part in a costume of white satin dressed with silken ribbons.
+Two day after, the party came to Leith, where a water pageant culminated with an assault on a pasteboard Papal Castel Sant'Angelo, built on boats on the water of Leith.
+White satin and taffeta outfits, "play claithis", were bought for James VI, his master stabler, and a page.
 In February 1581 a payment was made for painted spears supplied to James VI and sand delivered to Holyrood to build a course or track called a "carear" or career.

 Jousting at the court of James VI was celebrated by the poet Alexander Montgomerie in A Cartell of Thrie Ventrous Knights, which seems to be a pageant prologue for an actual tournament:To prove thy knights.
 We dout not bot they dare,In play or ernest, be bold to brek a tre. (tree = lance)And so I trou, dare ony of yon thrie:Bot they are not come heir for sik a thing;Bot rather, for thair Ladyes sake, to seQuha fairest runis, and oftest taks the ring.Go to than, schirs, and let us streik a sting.Cast crosse or pyle, wha sall begin the play;And let the luifsume Ladyis and the KingDecerne, as judges, wha dois best, this day.